kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 * $$ \theta_{front} $$ is the angle of a line originating at the tire contact patch going through the side view kinematic instant centre relative to the road plane [rad]

-The inclusion of the of the percentage of front braking force is in consideration of the anti effect for that axle exclusively.
-You will notice that the _anti-lift_ calculation is just a special case of this equation where 100% of the drive force is allocated to the front axle.
+The inclusion of the of the percentage of front braking force is in consideration of the anti effect for the front axle exclusively.
+As an aside, you will notice that the _anti-lift_ calculation is just a special case of this equation where 100% of the drive force is allocated to the front axle.

 Because we do not know the percentage of front braking force, we can not compute the percentage anti-dive.
 However, we can calculate the anti-dive